Dee66/global-events/README.md

 This project is a scalable, production-grade backend system built with **NestJS** and modern cloud-native patterns.
 It demonstrates senior-level architecture and engineering practices for high-throughput event ingestion, processing, and real-time notification delivery.

-The system is designed for extensibility, modularity, and parallel developmentâ€”enabling teams to work independently on ingestion, processing, storage, notification, and user/auth modules.
+The system is organized as a **monorepo** with a microservices-oriented architecture.
+Each major domain (such as event ingestion, processing, storage, notification, and user/auth) is implemented as an independent service or module, enabling parallel development, independent deployment, and improved scalability.

 ---